Cross-lingual QA: A Key to Unlocking In-context Cross-lingual Performance: XQuAD Data Construction

-First, we translate the data instances from random sampled SQuAD v1.1 training dataset to 11 target languages using the machine translation system, Google Translate API.
-To handle the data quality issue from using automatic translation system, we adopt a quality estimation process using the round-trip translation (RTT) strategy.
-RTT, also known as bi-directional translation, is the process of first translating into the target language (\textit{Trans1}) and then translating into the source language (\textit{Trans2}).
+First, we translate data instances from the randomly sampled SQuAD v.1 train set into 11 target languages using Google Translate.
+To address data quality issues from using an automatic MT system, we adopt a quality estimation process using the round-trip translation (RTT) strategy.
+RTT, also known as bi-directional translation, involves first translating into the target language (\textit{Trans1}) and then back into the source language (\textit{Trans2}).

-Next, we extract context and questions for quality control candidates.
-We calculate the BLEU scores per candidate between \textit{Trans1} and \textit{Trans2} in a similar way that the cross-lingual summarization dataset is constructed~\citep{zhu-etal-2019-ncls}.
-Subsequently, we construct a candidate pool by dropping data instances that do not reach our threshold (BLEU~\cite{papineni-etal-2002-bleu} score $\geq$ 50).

-From the candidate pool, we apply three filtering rules to refine a parallel extractive QA dataset; (1) matching unique id values for all language variations to be parallel; (2) checking if the answer is in the context; and (3) removing examples when it contains duplicate questions.
-Finally, we randomly select a number of demonstration examples per target language during in-context learning.
+Next, we extract contexts and questions for quality control candidates.
+We calculate BLEU scores for each candidate between \textit{Trans1} and \textit{Trans2}, similar to the method used for constructing cross-lingual summarization datasets~\citep{zhu-etal-2019-ncls}.
+We then construct a candidate pool by discarding data instances that do not meet our threshold (BLEU~\cite{papineni-etal-2002-bleu} score $\geq$ 50).
+From the candidate pool, we apply three filtering rules to refine the parallel extractive QA dataset: \textbf{(1)} Ensure unique ID values for all language variations, \textbf{(2)} Verify that the answer is included in the passage, and \textbf{(3)} Remove examples with duplicate questions.
+Finally, we randomly select a number of in-context examples per target language during in-context learning.
+We will release the entire dataset.